xperiments/ANEFileSyncInterface/README.md

 #### getInterface() : String;

     Returns the current device ip.
-    When running in simulator it will return 0.0.0.0
+    When no connection is avalible it will return 0.0.0.0 Also when running in simulator it will return 0.0.0.0 but you can access it locating your current machine ip

 #### getModificationDateFormat() : String;